Bhanu1776/Full_Stack_Dev/Readme.txt

 API's
-https://rapidapi.com/hub  ==> All useful API's can be found here
+https://rapidapi.com/hub  ==> All useful API's can be found here https://dummyapi.io/ ==> A api for everything(real users, fake comments and posts) https://randomuser.me/ ==> API for fake user data https://www.sejda.com/developers ==> A API to have pdf tools in your website

 Tip to download any yt video
 Just add pp after youtube in https link